smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/OnVehicleData_TRS.md

 - log corresponding error internally
 - ignore this notification and not transfer it to subscribed mobile applications

 4.
 In case SDL receives OnVehicleData notification from HMI

 and this notification is allowed by Policies for this mobile app

+and "parameters" field is empty at PolicyTable for OnVehicleData notification

+SDL must:
+- log corresponding error internally
+- NOT transfer this notification to mobile app

+5.
+In case SDL receives OnVehicleData notification from HMI

+and this notification is allowed by Policies for this mobile app

-and "parameters" field is omited at PolicyTable for this notification
+and "parameters" field is **omitted** at PolicyTable for this notification

 SDL must:
 - transfer received notification with all parameters as is to mobile app